Notes on Developing VS Code

 OSS freezes after an Electron update

 Sometimes after an Electron update, the OSS build (the build that one gets by manually compiling the repository files) freezes moments after being launched.
-In that case, I do a full clean build by running git clean -xfd && yarn cache clean
+In that case, I do a full clean build by running git clean -xfd before running npm i and npm run watch again.

 Clean uninstall/Clearing out user data dir files